Purengugi/C.H.A.R.L.E.N.E/README.md

 # 🤝 Contributions
 We welcome all contributions!
-Feel free to fork the repository, create a feature branch, and open a pull reques
+Feel free to fork the repository, create a feature branch, and open a pull request